David Tomlinson (Canadian actor)

-David Tomlinson is a Canadian actor best known for portraying Eddie Kofler in the Paramount+ miniseries Fellow Travelers (2023) and for his role as the main antagonist in the reboot of the horror film Silent Night, Deadly Night (2025).
+David Tomlinson is a Canadian actor best known for portraying Eddie Kofler in the Paramount+ miniseries Fellow Travelers (2023) and for his role as the main antagonist in the slasher reboot film Silent Night, Deadly Night (2025).

-Other roles include appearances in the Amazon series Cross (2024), and the upcoming feature films Mike & Nick & Nick & Alice, and Psycho Killer (2026).
+Other roles include appearances in the Amazon series Cross (2026), the slasher film Psycho Killer (2026), and the action comedy film Mike & Nick & Nick & Alice (2026).
 Tomlinson began his career appearing in short films from 2017 onward before transitioning into television and feature film roles.